TrinhBTo/Movies-Store/README.md

 # Movies-Store
-Cooperated with Susan Wehelie to finish this Movies Store Project that process and keeptrack of customer data, multiple types of books repositories and the store activities.
+Cooperated with Susan Wehelie to finish this Movies Store Project.
+<br /> The system processes and keeps track of customer data, multiple types of books repositories and the store activities.
-/n // Different movie type has different sorting mechanism.
+<br /> // Different movie type has different sorting mechanism.